ntung/toy-robot-simulator-in-java/README.md

 $ java -jar ToyRobotSimulator.jar -f src/main/resources/input/input05.txt
 Welcome to Cellular Origins!
 src/main/resources/input/input05.txt does not exist

+% java -jar ToyRobotSimulator.jar -f ~/tmp/test.groovy
+Welcome to Cellular Origins!
+Command is null.
+Try again with the built-in commands!
+Command is null.
+Try again with the built-in commands!
+Command is null.
+Try again with the built-in commands!
+Command is null.
+Try again with the built-in commands!
 ```
 ## LICENSE
 This program is under MIT License.
 Read [LICENSE](LICENSE) for more information.